heitordecarvalhopessoa-debug/Rest-Time/README.md

 ### How to.
 Relax

 1. **Put in your name** to start relaxing.
-2. **.
-Drag** anywhere, on the screen to paint with the glowing particles.
+2. **Drag** anywhere, on the screen to paint with the glowing particles.
 3. **Take a rest**.
 Get some rest.